-The adaptation of UK central government to integration over the period up to 1997 was principally one of absorbing EU business into the practices established domestically over the last decades.
+In summary, the adaptation of UK central government to integration over the period up to 1997 was principally one of absorbing EU business into the practices established domestically over the last decades.
 The British constitution, unwritten though it may be, served as a kind of veto point to any adjustment pressures emanating from Brussels.
-The deadweight of history was supported by an institutional culture that was satisfied with the Whitehall/Westminster machinery.
+The dead-weight of history was supported by an institutional culture that was satisfied with the Whitehall/Westminster machinery.
 Moreover, given that UK membership had been sold by Edward Heath as having negligible impact on sovereignty, any idea that traditions of British institutions needed alteration would have created an outcry.
 The fragile support for integration meant that the new institutional opportunity structures that were afforded by engagement in integration were utilised in a very limited manner.
 Interest groups and large corporations, however, recognised the new realities and sought direct engagement in Brussels to go alongside their established pattern of lobbying in Whitehall.
 In short, institutional adjustment was limited.
 But it was widespread.
 By 1997 every Department had been obliged to invest resources into the monitoring of EU activity.
-Even Michael Portillo, one of the more Euro-sceptic ministers in the Major Government, found himself unable to escape Europeanisation.
-As Secretary of State for Defence his Department, as one of the largest landowners, had to contend with EU environmental legislation.
-Moreover, with civilian personnel employed at military bases in Germany, it found that the Social Chapter of the Maastricht Treaty applied to its activities despite the Conservative Government's opt-out.5 It was through the many impacts such as these that the business of UK central government may be seen to have undergone a quiet revolution as a result of the EU's impact.
-But the response to Europeanisation was primarily "reception" then "projection".
-The utilisation of the EU as an opportunity structure for pursuing British policy goals had only been attempted in respect of the single market programme.
+All had EU divisions or offices of some form.
+It was through these many impacts that the business of UK central government may be seen to have undergone a quiet revolution as a result of the EU's effect.
+But the response to Europeanisation was primarily "reception" rather than "projection".
+The utilisation of the EU as an opportunity structure for pursuing British policy goals was only attempted very rarely, notably in respect of the single market programme.